 I do not have office hours during the Summer, but I am available by email.
 You can reach me, Dennis Allison as email@example.com.
 If you put "[EE380]" as the first few characters of the subject line, your message is less likely to be treated as SPAM.

-Form to Submit Your Class Evaluation
+How to Submit Your Assignments and Your Class Evaluation